 The XXIX Mänttä Art Festival will look at art curation from different perspectives.
 The exhibition will feature numerous co-curators making this the most extensive curatorial process in the history of the festival.
 The focus will be on the distribution of power and responsibility of the artistic directing known as curating.
 Curator Krister Gråhn has invited a group of co-curators, experts in different roles in the art world, to participate.
 They will bring an unprecedentedly wide range of artists and themes into the programme.

 The Mänttä Art Festival will push the boundaries of contemporary art with the help of the co-curators who will utilise architecture, design, urban planning, art education, theatre, jewellery, public art, art writing, and documentation.
+Curator Krister Gråhn has invited 37 artists and 33 more were added to the list by co-curators, adding up to 70 artists/artist groups.

 The list of co-curators